ZQWang39/Game---Wordbeater/READEME.md

 WordBeater

-Description:
-Simple speed typing app built with HTML CSS and Javascript

-Use:
+Technologies used :
+HTML CSS SASS JavaScript Webpack

+Instructions:
+npm install
+npm run build-prod

+How to play:
-Run index.html in a browser, choose the game level first and type the first word to start the game...
+Choose the game level first and type the first word to start the game...